 Arnica is also in gel form that you can apply to the sore spot.
 We have both and they help so much!

 Epsom Salt Baths

 Epsom salt baths are a great chance to relax.
 Rachel didn’t sleep well when her ankle hurt, but the bath is a time where your ankle (being in the water) doesn’t hurt as much, and she fell asleep for a few minutes in the relaxing tub.
 Epsom salt also pulls toxins out of your body, and the hot water loosens up your tight muscles.
 You can just use Epsom salt if that’s all you have, but essential oils help a lot too.
 So I added 1-2 drops of each: Helichrysum, Deep Blue, Lavender, and Peppermint to help soothe pain.

-We take turmeric in a pill form so it takes away from the strong taste of the spice.
-If you use it in cooking, make sure you use black pepper because without it, the turmeric will not be absorbed by your body as well.
-It helped to relieve the pain and inflammation in her ankle.
+We used to take turmeric in a pill form so it takes away from the strong taste of the spice.
+(If you use it in cooking, make sure you use black pepper because without it, the turmeric will not be absorbed by your body as well.)
+Now we take turmeric in essential oil form because it is absorbed so much better by the body.
+Turmeric helped to relieve the pain an d inflammation in her ankle.